wedocore/all-in-one-ai/README.md

 # All-in-One AI WordPress Plugin

-The All-in-One AI WordPress Plugin (WP-AI) is a powerful tool that integrates artificial intelligence capabilities into your WordPress website.
+The All-in-One AI WordPress Plugin is a powerful tool that integrates artificial intelligence capabilities into your WordPress website.
 This plugin provides a wide range of AI features and functionalities to enhance your website's performance, user experience, and efficiency.

 ## Features